ROUTINE ACTIVITY THEORY

 (1973-82) of NCS data.
 In addition to univariate analysis describing characteristics of

-the victimization itself, bivariate analysis and multivariate analysis (discriminant) are employed to
+the victimization itself, bivariate analysis and multivariate analysis are employed to assess the risk

-selected non-rape victims.
-Most characteristics concerning the rape incident itself (e.g.,
+of rape.
+Most characteristics concerning the rape incident itself were consistent with

 factor in the risk of rape, although race was correlated with those factors influencing